goodluckoguzie/WAD/DiscoverHealthDevelopmentAssessment/DiscoverHealthPartA.markdown

-# Week 6: DiscoverHealth Part A – Building a REST API with Node.js and SQLite
+# DiscoverHealth Part A – Building a REST API with Node.js and SQLite

 ## Introduction

-In this week’s project, we’re building **DiscoverHealth Part A**, a REST API to manage healthcare resources using **Node.js**, **Express**, and **SQLite**.
+In this  project, we’re building **DiscoverHealth Part A**, a REST API to manage healthcare resources using **Node.js**, **Express**, and **SQLite**.
 You’ll create an API that allows clients to list healthcare resources by region, add new resources, and "like" (recommend) resources.
 We’ll use the **Command Prompt** (Windows) or **Terminal** (macOS) to set up the project and test it with tools like a browser, Postman, or RESTer.
 By the end, you’ll have a working server that handles JSON data and interacts with a SQLite database.

 ### What You’ll Learn